 Let’s take Spotify’s ‘Wrapped’ campaign as an example.
-Spotify’s marketing really began to shine when they started incorporating user’s collective data into their ads.
-Recently the music streaming service has built their whole end of the year campaign around individual music tastes, favorite tunes, and artists.
+Spotify’s marketing really began to shine when it started incorporating users’ collective data into its ads.
+Recently the music streaming service has built its whole end-of-the-year campaign around individual music tastes, favorite tunes, and artists.

 And guess what?